-Type Name Description

-string batch_name Name or index of the batch

-Date delivery_date Delivery date of the orders

-Product[] requested_products Vector containing the products

-to be executed

-Resource[] used_resources Vector containing the

-configuration used for current

-batch planning

-Order[] orders_to_execute Vector containing the entities

-OH already scheduled using a

-specified cell structure (defined

-by the variable used_resources)

-int makespan Time interval needed for the

-current batch to be executed if

-started now and not interrupted

-(it is a result of scheduling)
+Туре Name Description string batch_name Name or index of the batch Date delivery_date Delivery date of the orders Product[] requested_products Vector containing the products to be executed Resource[] used_resources Vector containing the configuration used for current batch planning Order[] orders_to_execute Vector containing the entities OH already scheduled using a specified cell structure (defined by the variable used_resources) int makespan Time interval needed for the current batch to be executed if started now and not interrupted (it is a result of scheduling)

-Because batch execution is interruptible (preemptive system), new batches can be introduced exactly when they arrive.
-The insertion is triggered by "new order" events; a real-time acceptance response is provided (via ERP level) to the client if the rush order can be executed at requested delivery date.
+Because batch execution is interruptible (pre-emptive system), new batches (rush orders) can be introduced exactly at the moment of their arrival.
+The insertion process is triggered by the arrival of a "new order" event; a real-time acceptance response can be provided (via the ERP level) to the customer if the rush order can be executed at requested delivery date.